 Eat fruit and vegetables to naturally clean teeth.
-A useful tip to keep your teeth clean when you’re out of the house and don’t have the opportunity to brush, is to eat fruit and vegetables, such as apples and celery.
+A useful tip to keep your teeth clean when you’re out of the house and don’t have the opportunity to brush is to eat fruit and vegetables, such as apples and celery.
 Raw fruits and vegetables are filled with fiber, a natural abrasive that gently removes plaque.

 Replace your toothbrush every three to four months.
 Although many people struggle to brush their teeth for long enough, most hold onto their toothbrushes for far too long.
-It is recommended changing your brush every three to four months, as the bristles become frayed and less effective, and the brush can gather bacteria on the brush and handle.
+It is recommended to change your brush every three to four months, as the bristles become frayed and less effective, and the brush can gather bacteria on the brush and handle.

 Floss your teeth daily.
-Obviously dentists can’t stress this enough.
+Obviously, dentists can’t stress this enough.
 Although tooth brushing is an exceptionally useful way to keep your teeth clean, bristles often cannot reach in between your teeth, where food and bacteria can assemble.
 A the end of the day, flossing s a vital part of keeping your whole mouth clean and healthy.

-To end things off, I’d like to leave you with some shocking and informative facts and figures with how people take care of their teeth.
+To end things off, I’d like to leave you with some shocking and informative facts and figures about how people take care of their teeth.
 National Smile Month states that one in four adults confess that they don’t brush twice a day.
 One in ten declare they habitually fail to remember to brush their teeth.
 Only 42% of adults use just a toothbrush and toothpaste for their oral care.
 Only 31% of adults use mouthwash.
 Shockingly less than a quarter of adults use dental floss regularly.
-One in three people have NEVER flossed their teeth.
+One in three people has NEVER flossed their teeth.
 The UK spends £5.8 billion a year on dental treatments.
 Last, but not least brushing only once a day means your 33% more likely to get tooth decay.